-This week I would like to talk about a menace known as Common or Hedge Bindweed (Calystegia sepium) as it is fresh in my mind!
+This week I would like to talk about a bit of a climbing menace known as the Common or Hedge Bindweed (Calystegia sepium).
+Then later about the fascinating Dodders!